Update 12: The Missing Book (Avi and Madam)

 “Yes, why not?”

 After drinking the familiar, comforting bitterness of the coffee, I left for home.
-On the way, the anxiety returned full force.
+On the way, the anxiety returned full force, coiling tight beneath my skin.
 The dinner invitation, the coffee, the compliments—all of it felt like an elaborate mask over the dangerous knowledge she held.
-I had been caught in a lie by the only person who offered me comfort and education.
-Now, she held a dangerous secret over me.
+I had been caught in a lie by the only person who offered me comfort and education. *Now, Madam held a dangerous secret over me.*

 ---